 Hayden Hall, constructed in 1987, is a two-story structure made up of one main lobby, spacious courtyards, and 100 rooms, which will accommodate 200.
-Each room opens into a courtyard
+Each room opens into a courtyard area.
+The hall was refurbished in 2008.

 Heidelberg Hall, constructed in 1959, houses the cafeteria and Archives.
 The main floor of this building houses the cafeteria and private dining rooms.
 An addition was made including a new kitchen and serving area along with renovations to the old dining area and kitchen in 1997-98.